Why is my cat drinking so much water?

 Hyperthyroidism causes an overproduction of thyroid hormones, leading to increased thirst, weight loss and other symptoms like restlessness and increased heart rate.
 But don’t worry, hyperthyroidism is treatable – but it’s essential to have your senior feline checked by the vet for proper diagnosis and treatment.

 If your old cat is losing weight, you could also consider ways to encourage your cat to eat more.
 A key way to do this is to remain consistent in their feeding environment, types of food, feeding schedule and feeding method.
-Automatic cat feeders are a useful way to keep your cat fed on a regular schedule.
+To help with this, automatic cat feeders are a useful way to keep your cat fed on a regular schedule.

 When to visit your vet